Courses

 This course will help you:

-Feel more confident assessing and treating children with sensory processing differences & executive functioning differences and adapt therapeutic guidelines and recommendations to make them accessible to children with various neurotypes and brain functioning.
+Feel more confident assessing and treating children with sensory processing differences & executive functioning differences.

 Naureen's course has fundamentally changed the way I practice and provide care for clients and families.
 She has a gift for creating a brave space where you will be challenged to re-think your care process and foundational approaches in the RD field while nurturing a supportive and honest community of participants.
 I learned so much about providing neurodivergent affirming care.
 I've found I can be more intentional about holding space for all of the ways people and families can experience food.
 Rather than feeling tied to a certain feeding/eating approach or a "right" way to eating, I feel confident adapting and stepping "outside of the box" to reduce ableism and avoid unnecessarily pathologizing needs around the eating experience.